StableUnit/EthIstanbulContracts/README.md

   - Error HH110: Invalid JSON-RPC response received: <html>
     <head><title>502 Bad Gateway</title></head>
 - Cool faucet
+- Contract verification isn't supported by default by hardhat

 ### Base:
 - Very slow deploy on testnet.
 As in another chains we don't set gas, but 10 minutes after starting deploy it happens nothing
 - Mainnet deploy work fast
 - Faucet for Base Goerly didn't work, so we need to use Base Sepolia
+- Contract verification isn't supported by default by hardhat

 ### Mantle
 - Only faucet with bridge works for me (https://faucet.testnet.mantle.xyz/), it's complex, but the bridge works fast, that was very good
+- Contract verification isn't supported by default by hardhat

 ### Celo
 - Great faucet